katerabinowitz/ManyHomesofDCData/README.md

 * Making a pull request
 * E-mailing me at datalensdc@gmail.com

-Or, if you there's particular data you want but don't know where it lives, submit an issue or e-mail me!
+Or, if there's particular data you want but don't know where it lives, submit an issue or [e-mail](datalensdc@gmail.com) me!
 We can find or FOIA it.

 **DC Open Data**
 ---------------------------------------------------